What is the Best Indie Book Award®?

 How Will Books Be Judged?

 How Can You Judge A Contest So Quickly?
-Submissions Close November 1st And You Announce Winners By December 1st.
+Submissions Close August 15th And You Announce Winners By November 30th.

 We are often asked by authors if we have late entry options, so we chose to keep the contest open as late as possible for authors finishing new projects who may want to enter in that given year.
 This is not uncommon with contests.
 But it’s also not easy on the contest owners, coordinators and judges, as it intensifies the work required to choose the winner.
 As for judging quickly, there is nothing quick about the judging process.
 In fact, the judging process is very intense.

 We begin judging as soon as we begin taking entries, and the judging process has multiple stages.
 There are three major judging tiers in the BIBA contest, followed by an intense finalist round that has several phases.
 For example, an author enters his book.
 It is immediately positioned in the category entered.
 Within a few days, the coordinators look at the book to determine if the category entered is appropriate for the book.
 (Sometimes we recommend that an author change the category to give them the best chance.)
-Then we read the first three pages to determine if the writer can open a story with the proper hooks.
+Then we read the first ten to twenty pages to determine if the writer can open a story with the proper hooks.
 This is Tier One of judging.
 If the author passes the first tier of judging, the author moves to Tier Two, at which point the judges are looking more critically at the way the author handles narrative, dialogue, and pacing.
 And so on up through Tier Three.
 But in Tier Three, now the author is being pitted against other authors.
 In the first two tiers, the author is really only competing with him/herself.
-By Tier Three, your book has gone through some intense evaluation, AND has oftentimes been heatedly debated by judges.
+By Tier Three, your book has gone through some intense evaluation AND has oftentimes been heatedly debated by judges.
 Pat yourself on the back and treat yourself to a good dinner out.

 In the finals, the going gets even tougher for the authors, as they are then being stacked against other authors who have passed the first three tiers of the contest.
 We may have thirty books in any given category in the First Finals Phase.
 If you make it to the first round of finals, you are doing an awesome job.
 But then those finalists must be reduced down to just five, which is a major undertaking in itself.
 At this point, judges begin reading with the intent of reading the full manuscript.
 You can bet that by the time an author gets to the Mid-Finals, their novel is being read in its entirety.
 Each tier, and how well an author passes all the checklists, determines how much of the manuscript is read.
 This is much like the role of an editor at a major publishing house.
 Editors do not read a manuscript entirely before making a decision about how good the author is at their craft.
 Likewise, no major contest can read every entry in its entirety in any given year of a contest, because there simply is not enough manpower to do so, and the entry fee would be astronomical.